mkancija/rpi-random-number/Random_module-api.md

 initialize new go module.

-I won't reinvent the wheel, so i will need go module in wich we will handle our application dependencies.
+Initialize new go module in which i will handle application dependencies.

-I will use `github.com/julienschmidt/httprouter` for simple http routes.
+I will use `github.com/julienschmidt/httprouter` for simple HTTP routes.

 ```bash
 $ go mod init random_module/api-service